5l1v3r1/AST-Server/README.md

 __Extras:__

-An uninstaller for previous installed versions of Apple Service Toolkit / Gateway manager.
+Included is an uninstaller for previously installed versions of Apple Service Toolkit / Gateway manager.
 It is not an uninstaller for this server!
-It is to allow you to perform a clean install of Apple Service Toolkit.
+It is to enable you to perform a clean install of Apple Service Toolkit.
 To run:
 ```
 sudo bash uninstall.sh
 ```